 Climate on the Salkantay Trek, Peru

-During the day the weather is sunny and pleasant, but at night temperatures can drop below 0 °C, especially between June and September.
-The season from December to March is the rainiest, which makes the journey difficult.
-Due to its climate conditions, the best time to do the trek is from March to September, when the routes are drier and the sky is clearer.
+During the day, the weather is sunny and pleasant, but at night temperatures can drop below 0 °C, especially between June and September.
+The season from December to March is the rainiest, which can make traveling on the trails difficult.
+Due to these conditions, the best time to do the route is from April to September, when the paths are drier and the clear sky allows you to see the snowy peaks.

 Altitude of the Salkantay Trek, Peru

-The highest point of the route is located at 4,600 meters above sea level, on the slopes of the majestic snow-capped Salkantay.
-This section requires good physical preparation and acclimatization to the altitude, but it offers spectacular views of the mountain range and an unforgettable experience.
+The highest point of the route is at 4,600 meters above sea level, specifically at the Salkantay Pass, located at the base of the majestic snowy mountain.
+This section is the most important technical challenge of the trip; it requires excellent physical preparation and prior acclimatization in Cusco to successfully overcome the altitude change and enjoy the spectacular views of the mountain range.

 How is the Salkantay Trek in Peru?